 Below: September 2007.
 Just rewired, repositioned, live wood cleaned and Jins and Shari’s treated with lime sulphur.
 Table: CHR furniture (B)

-Below: Just look how full the tree is today!
-Now there is more than enough foliage to work with and to bring the Bonsai further and closer to end image that I had in mind all those years ago when I gave it it’s first styling!
+Below: Just look at how full the tree is today!
+Now there is more than enough foliage to work with and to bring the Bonsai further and closer to the end image that I had in mind all those years ago when I gave it its first styling!
 This pot is by now a bit too small, but is in the style that I would like to use when the Bonsai is finally ready to show…so the search is on!
 And the tree needs to be tilted more to the right when it is repotted back in this or in its new pot!

 Below: After cutting and pinching.
-The copper wire in the top of that Jin is there to prevent it from accidentally breaking it when I move it around!
-My garden is covered with galvanized iron gauze (normally used in concrete walls), so a mistake is easily made when lifting up a tree to high!
+The copper wire in the top of that Jin is there to prevent it from accidentally breaking when I move it around!
+My garden is covered with galvanized iron gauze (normally used in concrete walls), so a mistake is easily made when lifting up a tree too high!

 Below: Left side view of the tree.
 Again notice how far my Bonsai lean forwards!
 This, in my mind, creates a lot of depth and creates a feeling as if the tree leans over you.
-If I learned one thing from looking at hundreds of Japanese Bonsai in books and in real life than it is this principle!
+If I learned one thing from looking at hundreds of Japanese Bonsai in books and in real life then it is this principle!
 Depth creates a sense of reality…even in pictures!

 In between writing this, I spent a lot of fun time with the all-important task of the branch and new growth selection and branch shortening or removing on all the Yews!
 And although it is a sign of good health, a lot of growth of small and larger branches is useless or unwanted.
 It blocks out sunlight for the new growth and the branches that are important in your design!
 So it should be removed or shortened!
 Then there is branch shortening to reduce the overall size and mass of your design!
-And last but not least, branch shortening to create better branch structure and ramification!
+And last but not least, branch shortening to create better branch structure and ramifications!
 By cutting back a larger branch right up to where there is a strong shoot or even bud, you will create shorter and better ramification branches and better taper!
-This should be one of the main objective of Bonsai and is in modern Bonsai often neglected!
+This should be one of the main objectives of Bonsai and is in modern Bonsai often neglected!
 You should not be only proud of the outside image of your Bonsai, but also of your branch structure!!!
-And it is very important for the wellbeing of your Bonsai!
-For example the first Bonsai from this post was after this (long) branch selection round reduced by some 20% !!
+And it is very important for the well-being of your Bonsai!
+For example, the first Bonsai from this post was after this (long) branch selection round reduced by some 20% !!
 After all the here discussed Bonsai have gone through this same procedure, they will all be wired, styled, cleaned and treated with Lime sulphur.
 After that, I will make new pictures and show them to you!
 I hope you enjoyed this post and found it useful and interesting?!

 Now I will start to work again on my new Bonsai video that is almost finished…it only needs music underneath it!
-That might sound easy to some…but for a novice like me it all is a big difficult puzzle?! 🙂 It is Part I of the story of “the Elephant” my big Yamadori Larch.
+That might sound easy to some…but for a novice like me, it all is a big difficult puzzle?! 🙂 It is Part I of the story of “the Elephant” my big Yamadori Larch.
 So watch this space!